Linear maps in minimal free resolutions of Stanley-Reisner rings: Questions and open problems

 \subsection{Affine monoid algebras}

 Recall that a (positive) affine monoid $Q \subseteq \NN^n$ is a finitely generated submonoid of $\NN^n$.
 The monoid algebras $\kk[Q]$ of affine monoids form a well-studied class of algebras.
 We refer the reader to \cite{MS} or \cite[Chapter 6]{BH} for more information on these rings.
 Each positive affine monoid has a unique minimal generating set, which is called its \emph{Hilbert basis}.
 It yields a set of generators for $\kk[Q]$ and thus a surjection $S \to \kk[Q]$ from a polynomial ring $S$.
-Moreover, $\kk[Q]$ carried a natural $\NN^n$-multigrading.
+Moreover, $\kk[Q]$ carries a natural $\NN^n$-multigrading.
+There is a combinatorial interpretation of the multigraded Betti numbers of $\kk[Q]$, namely $\Tor_i^S(\kk[Q], \kk)_\ab \cong \ho{i}{\Delta_\ab}$ for a certain simplicial complex $\Delta_\ab$, see \cite[Theorem 9.2]{MS}.